 For many years on this blog, I have been focusing primarily on the work of Moshe Feldenkrais.
 However, the work of Feldenkrais is only one of the major influences of my life.
 Others include Milton H. Erickson and his many students and intellectual heirs.
 Others include my graduate studies psychology and a life-long interest in travel which has sent me all over the globe.
 Feldenkrais is a major driver of what I do and where I go, but it is certainly not the only one.

 Feldenkrais, though very powerful, does have major limitations.
 Some of these limitations are about the work itself and what it can do.
 For example, people who have been traumatized (as I was) very often need to supplement Feldenkrais with other modalities such as psychotherapy, Somatic Experiencing and other methods of releasing and healing trauma.

-The truth is, the hands on (sometimes called Functional Integration), and verbal sessions (sometimes called Awareness Through Movement) are often not the panacea that many people claim.
-The work is powerful, yes, But it is simply not true that Feldenkrais leads directly to emotional independence.
+The work is powerful, yes, But it is simply not true that Feldenkrais always leads directly to emotional independence.
 Other related tools are needed

 There are unconscious processes and habits that are not always touched by Feldenkrais.
 Habits of emotional dependency, economic dependency, metaphorical confusions, confusion about life and society - and many other "confusions" - that again, cannot be reached simply by working with sensory-motor processes.
 These ideas are the subject - both directly and indirectly of many posts on this website.And more are on the way.

 I am former drug dealer and drug addict.
 I have been homeless and spent many months living in my car and sleeping on the beach and in national forests throughout the United States.
 Abuse, pain, depression?
 Yes, I have been there.
 And sometimes I slide back into feeling bad.
 But it happens less and less these days.